-York Minster (2) dominates the city, providing a reference point from wherever you are in the centre.
-The walls are no longer needed to defend York, but they still define the city's core, where visitors spend most time.
-The walls are at their most complete close to the Minster, with the gatehouse at Bootham Bar (3) providing easy access.
+York Minster (2) dominates the city, providing a universal reference point.
+York has more intact walls than any other city in England.
+They wrap around the core, but are at their most complete close to the Minster.
+Bootham Bar (3) gatehouse providing easy access.

-The Visit York Information Centre (4) is at 1 Museum Street (01904 550099; visityork.org); you can buy the York Pass, which provides free entry to more than 30 attractions and a range of discounts.
+The Visit York Information Centre (4) is at 1 Museum Street (01904 550099; visityork.org); sells the York Pass, which provides free entry to more than 30 attractions and a range of discounts.
 A two-day pass costs £48; 10 per cent less if you book your accommodation through visityork.org.
 Needs to be - A 3 day pass costs £58 20% less if you book your accommodation through visityork.org.

-Si vales valeo – "if you're well, I'm well" – is the Roman saying painted on an interior wall of the Old Brewery (5), now an apartment block close to the Minster grounds on Ogleforth (07771 966895; yorkoldbrewery.co.uk).
-The property comfortably sleeps four, and a two-night stay costs £295 – including a welcome hamper of local produce.
+Si vales valeo – “if you’re well, I’m well” – is the Roman saying painted on an interior wall of a serviced apartment in the Old Brewery (6), on Ogleforth close to the Minster grounds (07771 966 895; yorkoldbrewery.co.uk).
+The property sleeps four; a two-night stay costs £350.

-To sample some of York’s history on a budget, the 1752 Micklegate House is now the Ace Boutique Hostel (7), close to the station at 88 Micklegate (01904 627720; acehotelyork.co.uk).
-A night in a dorm can cost as little as £16.
-Wi-Fi is free at all these properties.
+To sample some of York’s history on a budget, the 1752 Micklegate House is now the Ace Boutique Hostel (7), close to the station at 88 Micklegate (01904 627720; acehotelyork .co.uk).
+A night in a dorm can cost as little as £16, with twin rooms from £60.

 Take a view